utdata/icj-class/static-apps/static-04.md

 If there are no "books", then our _else_ condition is used, which is text noting the collection is empty.
 (Else conditions are optional depending on your logic needs).

 Where is this "books" collection coming from?
-This project-template is set up so you can store data collections in a special file `src/njk/data/data.json`.
+This project-template is set up so you can store data collections as JSON files in the `src/njk/_data/` folder.
+Look there and you'll find a file called `data.json`.
 Open that up and you'll see this:

 ```json
 {